Ohio State University Extension logo

 Frequently Asked Questions

-How long does Ohio State University Extension take to show results?
+How does Ohio State University Extension compare to similar companies?

 Quick Facts